mvcds/my-library/carreer/development/artificial-intelligence/Fuzzy Logic.md

 All fuzzy rule are evaluated in parallel, yielding the strength of its conclusion.

-It may be necessary to defuzzyfi a value, turning it into a crisp number.
+It may be necessary to defuzzyfi a [[my-library/carreer/development/Value|Value]], turning it into a crisp number.

 # Steps